 Step 1: Apply base coat of paint

-Before applying decoupage, coat the foam pumpkin in paint, just like in step 1 above for the painted pumpkins.
+Before applying the first layer of Mod Podge, coat the foam pumpkin in paint, just like in step 1 above for the painted pumpkins.

 Step 2: Tear scrapbook paper into small pieces